LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Experimental Results

 \subsection{Main Results}

 \textbf{Main Comparisons.} Table~\ref{tab:MainResults} presents the main comparison results for the MultiTerraPath dataset.
-Most suggestions made by the proposed LLM-Advisor are more cost-efficient.
-It achieves an $RP$ of 70.59\% when making suggestions for the A*-planned path, 69.47\% for the RRT*-planned path, and 78.70\% for the LLM-A*-planned path.
+Most suggestions made by the proposed LLM-Advisor (GPT-4o) are more cost-efficient.
+When evaluated using RP, SR, and SCP, LLM-Advisor (GPT-4o) demonstrates superior effectiveness in harder scenarios.
 This demonstrates that, with detailed path descriptions, LLM-Advisor can effectively serve as a reliable validation tool for planned paths generated by other methods.
-Moreover, the proposed LLM-Advisor is versatile.
+Moreover, LLM-Advisor is versatile.
 It can improve the previous approaches regardless of whether they are search-based, sampling-based, or LLM-based.
-Table~\ref{tab:RUGD_results} shows experimental results for the the RUGD\_v2 dataset.
+Table~\ref{tab:RUGD_results} shows experimental results for the RUGD\_v2 dataset.

-Table~\ref{tab:Comparison_arxiv} presents a comparison of LLM-Advisor+A* with A*, LLM-A*~\cite{Meng_LLM-A_arxiv24} and GPT-4o.
-The best performance for each evaluation metric is bolded, while the second-best is underlined.
-A* successfully generated valid paths for all cases.
-Since the proposed LLM-Advisor functions as an advisor, evaluating the paths generated by A*, it also successfully validated all paths.
-GPT-4o successfully planned all paths, although most were suboptimal or invalid.
-However, it was still able to generate a path.
+Table~\ref{tab:Comparison_arxiv} presents a comparison of LLM-Advisor+A* with A*, GPT-4o, GPT-4-turbo, Gemini-2.5-flash, Claude-Opus-4, and LLM-A*~\cite{Meng_LLM-A_arxiv24}.
+The best performance for each evaluation metric is bolded.
 In LLM-A~\cite{Meng_LLM-A_arxiv24}, GPT-4o suggests a target list, providing a sequence of intermediate target states for A* to consider during path planning.
 If the generated target list contains points within the obstacle region, the neighbor search process cannot proceed.
-As shown in Table~\ref{tab:Comparison_arxiv}, there were 62 paths that were not successfully planned using LLM-A*.
-When considering the Improvement Ratio (IR), LLM-Advisor+A* achieved a higher IR, indicating better performance.
-The GPT-4o has the lowest IR, indicating that GPT-4o does not have ability to do zero-shot path planning.
-Moreover, since our LLM-Advisor acts as a postprocessor, it is possible to involve humans in the verification process, allowing us to decide whether to accept the paths suggested by the LLM-Advisor.
+As shown in Table~\ref{tab:Comparison_arxiv}, there were 62 paths that were not successfully planned using LLM-A*, achieving a SR of 93.80\%.
+LLM-Advisor (GPT-4o) + A* yields 626 improved paths and achieves the overall Improvement Ratio (IR) of 76.10\% and a SR of 99.10\%.
+LLM-Advisor (GPT-4-turbo) + A* achieves the highest IR.
+The GPT-4o, GPT-4-turbo, Gemini-2.5-flash, and Claude-Opus-4 have relatively lower IR, indicating that existing LLMs does not have ability to do zero-shot path planning.
+Moreover, since our LLM-Advisor acts as a postprocessor, it is possible to involve humans in the verification process, allowing us to decide whether to accept the paths suggested by LLM-Advisor.
 Incorporating human judgment in this process can further improve the quality of the planned paths.